Skip to content

 CommandDescription

-See Commit Create Deep-Dive for the full breakdown of commit create flags, including staged JSONL ingest with --stream, --file *.jsonl, --progress, and --chunk-size.
+See Commit Submit Deep-Dive for the full breakdown of commit submit flags, including JSONL streaming with --stream, --file *.jsonl, --progress, --chunk-size, and --skip-existing.

 Terminal window

-wh commit create --file dataset.jsonl --progress -m "Bulk ingest"
+wh commit submit --file dataset.jsonl --progress -m "Bulk import"

 CommandDescription